dr-cs/databases/slides/advanced-sql.md

 # `GROUP BY`

-The `GOUR BY` clause groups the results in the working table by the specified column value
+The `GROUP BY` clause groups rows in the working table by the values in the specified column(s) and collapses each group into a single row.

-- we can apply an aggregate function to the resulting groups
+- We can apply an aggregate function to the resulting groups
-- if we don’t apply an aggregate function, only the last row of a group is returned
+- If we don’t apply an aggregate function, only the last row of a group is returned.
-    - Since the order of rows unspecified, failing to apply an aggregate function would essentially give us a random result
+    - Since rows within groups are in no particular order, failing to apply an aggregate function would essentially give us a random result.

+# Degenerate GROUP BY

 ```sql
 mysql> select author_id, last_name